Managing Alpine.js Lifecycle with Catalyst UI (No-Bundler ES6 Setup)

 </body>

-The good news is that Alpine is quite capable of handling UI state for things like menus, dialogs, form components, etc., so you can achieve feature-parity with the Catalyst kit by writing small Alpine.data
+Alpine handles UI state for menus, dialogs and form components perfectly well, so you can reach feature parity with the Catalyst kit by writing small Alpine.data components for each UI element.

 Testing the timing

-If you do see Alpine errors about an unknown component, it indicates Alpine.start()
+If you do see an Alpine error about an unknown component, Alpine.start() ran before that component registered.
+Check the promise chain or the script order.

 Conclusion